MINDSET OVER METHOD → THE COURSE

 You may also be comparing this to a programme from Harvard, INSEAD, or AGSM.
 That is a reasonable comparison and it deserves a direct answer.

 A single INSEAD executive module is typically $10,000+ and four to five days out of your diary.
-This is $1,799 and four and a half hours.
+This is AUD $1,799 and just under five hours.
 If the branded programme produces six times the value, take it.
 If it doesn't, the brand premium is what you are paying for — and that's worth knowing as you decide.

 On the thinking itself: Taleb was a trader.
 Deming was a statistician working in Japan because America wouldn't listen.
 Ohno built the Toyota Production System on a factory floor.
 Sutherland is an ad exec.
 The assumption that the best thinking lives inside the best-branded institutions is an inherited one, and worth examining.